 Do I Have to Disclose a Whistleblower Claim When Applying for a New Job?

 No law exists on a federal or state level that makes it mandatory for job applicants to disclose a history of discrimination or other type of lawsuit to a new prospective employer.
 Know that if your discrimination case went to trial, however, this information is part of public record and could come up on a background check.
 If your case settled without going to trial, it is a closed record that may come with different rules.
-Discuss your particular claim with the Tampa attorneys at Florin Gray Bouzas Owens for more information.
+Discuss your particular claim with the discrimination lawyers at Florin Gray Bouzas Owens, LLC for more information.

 “Mr Gray, Mr Florin, and their legal team were extremely supportive and sensitive to our family’s needs in our wrongful death case.
 Whenever I had any questions, they were quick to answer and guide me, still allowing our family to make decisions we were comfortable with.
 We appreciate all the help and guidance given to us, and would not hesitate to contact them again should we need their services.” – Laura G